MikemathuKE/Axis/README.md

 `sudo apt install libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev libglew-dev`

+Alternatively, xorg-dev packages contain all the needed resources.
+Install by running

+'sudo apt install xorg-dev'

 Axis is then configured and compiled as follows
 - Modify the .sh script to support the specific IDE in use.
 - Open terminal in script folder execute the following lines of commands